 The Giant Australian Cuttlefish are also remarkable intelligent and are said to have the largest brains of all marine invertebrates.

-Both male and female cuttlefish have relatively short life cycles of 1-2 years and interestingly they have two alternate development cycles, with the first using a “growth spurt” over 7 to 8 months to reach maturity by their first summer so they are ready to mate at the start of winter.
+Both male and female cuttlefish have relatively short life cycles of 1-2 years.
+Interestingly they have two alternate development cycles.
+With the first using a “growth spurt” over 7 to 8 months to reach maturity by their first summer.
+And so they are ready to mate at the start of winter.

-The second cycle involves much slower growth where they don’t reach maturity until they are in their second and final year.
+The second cycle involves much slower growth.
+And, as a rsult they don’t reach maturity until they are in their second and final year.

-Although not scientifically proven, the most probable reason for the alternate cycles is it’s nature’s way of hedging bets, so that if a catastrophic event occurs one year, there is a backup population that can still breed the following year.
+Although not scientifically proven, the most probable reason for the alternate cycles is it’s nature’s way of hedging bets.
+Hence if a catastrophic event occurs one year, there is a backup population that can still breed the following year.

 Giant Australian Cuttlefish – Nature’s Swingers…